 • Height: 13.5 inches.

-This mattress is available in three firmness levels: Softer, Luxury Firm, and Firmer (it’s also available in Plus for higher-weight people).
-But side sleepers should opt for the Softer model.
-When our testers used our pressure mapping A mat rolled across a mattress that uses color-coded thermal imaging to show how much pressure someone puts on the bed when they lie down on it. system on the Luxury Firm model, we saw some pressure along the shoulder and hip region.
-The Softer model should give side sleepers proper support without sacrificing cushioning around the hips and shoulders.
+The WinkBed is available in four firmness levels: softer, luxury firm, firmer, and plus.
+Side sleepers should opt for the softer model.
+When our testers use our pressure mapping A mat rolled across a mattress that uses color-coded thermal imaging to show how much pressure someone puts on the bed when they lie down on it. system on the luxury firm model, we see some pressure along the shoulder and hip region.
+The softer model should give side sleepers proper support without sacrificing cushioning around the hips and shoulders.

-“The WinkBed mattress works well for a variety of people, because it’s available in many firmness levels.
+“The WinkBed mattress works well for a variety of people because it’s available at many firmness levels.
 I really liked the softer version when I slept on my side.
-I felt plenty of lumbar support and pressure relief. ”
+I felt plenty of lumbar support and pressure relief.”

 The Winkbed mattress has a traditional bouncy feel with a tufted pillow top.
-It’s similar to what you may find in a hotel room.
+It’s similar to what you may find when sleeping on one of the best hotel mattresses.
 We found it easy to move around on top of the mattress, and surprisingly, it isolated motion quite well too.
 If you share a bed with a partner or a pet, you shouldn’t feel any movement on your side of the mattress.

 Our tester sitting down on The WinkBed mattress to test firmness